 Important part of the mushing is to take care of the dogs.
 After a long day of running, it’s time to unharness the dogs and feed them.
 Some gentle pets and hugs for the dogs are always welcome before heading for our own dinner.

 Some trips are overnight, while others return back to Longyearbyen the same day.
 If tent accommodation is not really your style, there are other outlying stations for you to choose from.
-Accommodation at the Ship in the Ice, Isfjord Radio, or Nordenskiöld Lodge will add some comfort to the musher’s life.
+Accommodation at Isfjord Radio Adventure Hotel or a cabin will add some comfort to the musher’s life.
 It’s your choice: pick whichever suits you best.